sagieinav/obsidian-cs-knowledge-base/README.md

 ## 4 Vault Usage: Tips & Tricks
 Here are some tips for using this vault and maximizing workflow: {to be added}
+### 4.1 Most Useful Hotkeys
+**Note:** The hotkeys in this section are written for MacOS keyboard layout, but they work the same for Windows, with the corresponding keys (⌘ = Ctrl, ⌥ = Alt, etc...)

+These are some of the most useful and must-know hotkeys.
+You can see all hotkeys inside the app (Settings > Hotkeys)

+- Open Command Palette: ⌘ + P
+- Pin/unpin current tab: ⌥ + P
+- Toggle edit/view mode: ⌘ + E
+- Export to PDF: ⌘ + Shift + E
+- Text formatting: same as any other app. ⌘ + B for **bold**, ⌘ + H for ==highlight==, etc...
+-
 ## 5 Contribution

    This repository is primarily maintained for my personal use and as a public archive.
 Therefore, Contributions in the form of Pull Requests are generally not expected.